How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • loss of appetite, nausea;

-• violation of the digestive tract, diarrhea;
+• disruption of the gastrointestinal tract, diarrhea;

 • runny nose, cough, headache.

-Non-infectious skin lesions occur with allergies and diseases of the connective tissue or blood vessels, such as systemic lupus erythematosus, thrombocytopenic purpura, lichen and others.
+Non-infectious skin lesions occur with allergies and diseases of connective tissue or blood vessels, such as systemic lupus erythematosus, thrombocytopenic purpura, lichen and others.

 A certain type of allergic reaction that occurs in people who are sensitive to ultraviolet light.

-1. In 60% of cases, it appears on the face, and in the rest on open areas of the body.
+1. In 60% of cases it appears on the face, and in the rest on open areas of the body.

 Rashes after childbirth